 Glaucoma is a serious condition affecting the eyes and your vision.
 It needs to be treated medically immediately after diagnosis.
-Although these natural remedies for glaucoma have proven to be beneficial in studies, it’s essential that you seek prompt professional care for glaucoma in order to avoid permanent vision loss.
+Although these natural remedies have proven to be beneficial in studies, it’s essential that you seek prompt professional care in order to avoid permanent vision loss.
 Before starting any natural remedy at home, consult with your healthcare provider.

 - Glaucoma is the second leading cause of blindness in the world, affecting about 5.7 million people worldwide.

-- When left untreated, glaucoma can cause blindness, and even when treated, about 10 percent of people will still develop irreversible vision loss.
+- When left untreated, it can cause blindness, and even when treated, about 10 percent of people will still develop irreversible vision loss.

 - Research suggests that complementary and alternative medicine may help to improve symptoms.
 Eating antioxidant foods daily is very important and using natural supplements like bilberry, fish oil, CoQ10 and magnesium may also benefit glaucoma.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!